Home | Cover Feature | Photos | 2006 Feature Articles | 20th Century Timeline | Archive

-By Barry Boyce
+By Barry Boyce,

-CyclingRevealed Historian
+CyclingRevealed

-Top 20 All Time Major Classics:
+Top 20 All Time Major Classics #9

-Special Note: the now defunct Bordeaux-Paris classic (last run in 1988) is not one of cycling's 5 monuments, but it was one the most prestigious races of its time.
+SPECIAL NOTE: the now defunct Bordeaux-Paris classic (last run in 1988) is not one of cycling's 5 monuments, but it was one the most prestigious races of its time.
 This episode of the Classic needs to be honored for the grandeur of the accomplishment.

 Bordeaux-Paris 1965: AN IMPOSSIBLE DOUBLE